 We evaluate C-RPN on VOT-2016, and compare it with 11 trackers including the baseline SiamRPN [23] and other top ten approaches in VOT-2016.
 Fig. 8 shows the EAO of different trackers.
 C-RPN achieves the best results, significantly outperforming SiamRPN and other approaches.
 Tab.
-1 lists the comparisons of different trackers on VOT-2016, and we can see that C-RPN outperforms other track-
+1 lists the comparisons of different trackers on VOT-2016, and we can see that C-RPN outperforms other trackers in both accuracy and robustness, and runs efficiently.